 Compliance Actions and Schedule

-Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLAs.
+Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.
 The North Coast Sediment TMDL Implementation Policy does not include an implementation date for this TMDL.
 Therefore, Responsible Dischargers are required to comply with this TMDL upon the effective date of this General Permit.

 viii.
 Eel River – South Fork Sediment TMDL

-The U.S. EPA established the Eel River – South Fork TMDL on December 16, 1999 to address the impairment of the South Fork Eel River and its tributaries due to sediment.
+The U.S. EPA established the Eel River – South Fork TMDL on December 16, 1999, to address the impairment of the South Fork Eel River and its tributaries due to sediment.
 These TMDLs do not apply to lands under tribal jurisdiction.

 The implementation requirements for the Eel River – South Fork Sediment TMDL in this General Permit are based on the North Coast Sediment TMDL Implementation Policy adopted on November 29, 2004.
 The North Coast Sediment TMDL Implementation Policy requires the use of existing permitting and enforcement tools to pursue compliance with sediment-related standards by all dischargers of sediment waste.
 Construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for the Eel River – South Fork Sediment TMDL.

-WLA Translation
+Waste Load Allocation Translation

-This TMDL set the sediment waste load allocation (WLA) for point sources at zero (0) because there are no significant point sources of sediment in the North Fork Eel River watershed.
+This TMDL set the sediment waste load allocation for point sources at zero (0) because there are no significant point sources of sediment in the North Fork Eel River watershed.

 Compliance Actions and Schedule

-Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLAs.
+Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.
 The North Coast Sediment TMDL Implementation Policy does not include an implementation date for this TMDL.
 Therefore, Responsible Dischargers are required to comply with this TMDL upon the effective date of this General Permit.

 ix.
 Gualala River Sediment TMDL